-- Approximate non-linear system around an equilibrium point by Taylor series expansion - Good tool when analyzing behavior around equilibrium points - Does not captivate nonlinear behavior as limit cycles, hysteresis and chaos [think back to HW1!].
+- Approximate non-linear system around an equilibrium point by Taylor series expansion - Good tool when analyzing behavior around equilibrium points - Does not captivate nonlinear behavior as limit cycles and hysteresis [think back to HW1!].

 Now to some examples of nonlinear systems in electrophysiology!